-3.2 Organochnorine pesticides
+3.2 Organochlorine pesticides

-Various types of pesticides are widely used in agricultural sector all over the Ganga basin and have been frequently reported in the water matrices from basin (Rehana et 15 al., 1995; Nayak et al., 1995; Sankararamakrishnan et al., 2005; Semwal and Akolkar, 2006; Malik et al., 2009; Singh et al., 2011).
-Beside the runoff from agricultural fields, the agriculture practices in the dry bed of the rivers, which are common in India (Hans et al., 1999) also, add pesticides to the river during monsoon.
+Various types of pesticides are widely used in agricultural sector all over the Ganga basin and have been frequently reported in the water matrices from the basin (Rehana et al., 1995; Nayak et al., 1995; Sankararamakrishnan et al., 2005; Semwal and Akolkar, 2006; Malik et al., 2009; Singh et al., 2011).
+Beside the runoff from agricultural fields, the agricultural practices in the dry bed of the rivers, which are common in India (Hans et al., 1999) also, add pesticides to the river during monsoon.
 The OCPs levels in UK stretch are shown in Fig. 3.
-In this stretch concentration of all the targeted OCPs varies 20 from ND to 7.07 ng I^{-1} .
-Water sample from Rishikesh showed the maximum number of OCPs, i.e. 14 out of targeted 16, while Ganga main river at Haridwar showed presence of least number, only 2 out of 16 were present.
-The occurrence frequency for the OCPs in this stretch varied from from 0 to 100%, as heptachlor and DDT were not detected in any of the samples (detection rate, 0%), while β -HCH and γ -HCH were 25 found in all the samples (detection rate, 100%).
-The endosulfan sulfate and endrin were detected in one sample (detection rate, 13%) while aldrin, endrin, dieldrin, heptaepoxide, α -Endo, β -Endo, DDE and DDD showed 75 % occurrence.
-The Σ HCH group was more predominant in this stretch, accounting 75% of relative abundance (Fig. 4).
+In this stretch concentration of all the targeted OCPs varies from not detected (ND) to $7.07 \,\mathrm{ng}\,\mathrm{L}^{-1}$.
+Water sample from Rishikesh showed the maximum number of OCPs, i.e., 14 out of targeted 16, while the Ganga main river at Haridwar showed presence of least number; only 2 out of 16 were present.
+The occurrence frequency for the OCPs in this stretch varied from 0 to 100%, as heptachlor and DDT were not detected in any of the samples (detection rate, 0%), while β -HCH and γ -HCH were found in all the samples (detection rate, 100%).
+The endosulfan sulfate and endrin were detected in one sample (detection rate, 5%) while aldrin, endrin, dieldrin, heptachlor epoxide, α -Endo, β -Endo, DDE and DDD showed 75 % occurrence.
+The Σ HCH group was the most predominant in this stretch, accounting 75% of relative abundance (Fig. 4).
 The low ratios of α HCH/ γ HCH (0.15) indicate that lindane may be an important source of HCHs in this stretch as technical HCH sources have high α HCH/ γ HCH (Ridal et al., 1996).
-The lindane has been used extensively in the Indo-Gangtic plains for agriculture.

-- 5 Wang et al. (2008), reported that the OCPs used in Indo-Gangtic plains could reach the snow of Mount Everest via global circulation and cool deposition.
+The lindane has been used extensively in the Indo-Gangetic plains for agriculture.
+Wang et al. (2008) reported that the OCPs used in Indo-Gangetic plains could reach the snow of Mount Everest via global circulation and cool deposition.
 Similar trends of deposition of OCPs in glacier via cold trap have also been reported by Valsechhi et al. (1999) and Kang et al. (2002).
 Blais et al. (2001) explained that melting glaciers supply up to 97 % of OCPs input while contributes 73 % of input water.
-In UK zone, the - 10 major share comes from melting ice from glaciers, thus high share of HCHs in glacial stream is expected. ∑Endo group's relative abundance was 10% of the total, but high occurring frequency (54%) in the total samples, indicate that this pesticide has limited use for agricultural purposes.
-Very limited farming is done in this part of the Ganga basin, so trace levels of endosulfan residues could find their way into the river water from agricultural application via run-off.
-The heptachlor group formed 2% of the total - abundance, with no heptachlor being detected in any of the sample.
+In UK zone, the major share comes from melting ice from glaciers, thus high share of HCHs in glacial stream is expected. ∑Endo group's relative abundance was 10 % of the total indicates that this pesticide has limited use for agricultural purposes in this stretch.
+Very limited farming is done in this part of the Ganga basin, so trace levels of endosulfan residues could find their way into the river water from agricultural application via runoff.
+The heptachlor group formed 2% of the total abundance, with no heptachlor been detected in any of the samples.
 Only heptachlor epoxide was detected in the samples suggested that this pesticide has been used in past in the basin.